AISA-AISuperAgency/aisa-decision-intelligence-layer/README.md

 ---

 We believe decision intelligence becomes increasingly important as systems become more fluid, agent-driven, and difficult to reason about through static models alone.
-This solves a missing primitive in the design of agentic systems — not as a product category, but as enabling infrastructure.
+We see decision intelligence as a missing primitive in the design of agentic systems — not as a product category, but as enabling infrastructure.

 ---